 - Light level (Light).
 Light level for the tree.
 This could be GLI, or percent shade (if Sail Light is used).
 This is created by any of the light behaviors except the Beer's Law light filter. - Diameter growth (Growth).
-Amount of diameter growth per year in mm.
+Amount of radial growth per year in mm.
 This is created by any of the growth behaviors that increment diameter growth. - Light filter respite counter (lf_count).
 Created by the Beer's law light filter behavior.
-It contains the years of respite for a new seedling from the effects of the light filter. - Rooting height (z).
+It contains the years of respite for a new seedling from the effects of the light filter.

+- Rooting height (z).
 The height, in mm, above ground level at which a seedling is rooted.
 Created by the Beer's law light filter behavior. - Years released (ylr).
 The length of the current release period, in years.
-Created by the absolute growth behaviors.

-- Years suppressed (yls).
+Created by the absolute growth behaviors. - Years suppressed (yls).
 The length of the current suppression period, in years.
 Created by the absolute growth behaviors. - Dead flag (dead).
 An integer flag for whether a tree has died.
 0 = not dead.
 Created by any of the mortality behaviors.
 This is used by the dead tree remover behavior to find the trees it should remove. - Storm Damage Value (stm_dmg).
 An integer value with the damage level of a storm and how long it has been damaged.
 A value of 0 means no damage; a value starting with 1 means medium damage; a value starting with 2 means complete damage.
 The digits at the end count how many years since the damaging event.
 For example, a value of 1005 is a tree that received medium damage 5 years ago.
 Created by the Storm damage applier behavior. - Tree Bole Volume (Bole Vol).
 The volume of a tree, in cubic feet.
 Created by the Tree bole volume calculator behavior. - Tree Volume (Volume).
 Volume of the tree, in cubic meters.
 Created by the Tree volume calculator behavior. - Tree Biomass (Biomass).
 Biomass of the tree, in metric tons (Mg).
 Created by the Dimension analysis behavior. - Tree Age (Tree Age).
 Age of the tree, in years.
 Created by the Tree age behavior. - Snag Decay Class (SnagDecayClass).
 Snag decay class.
 Created by the Snag Decay Class Dynamics behavior. - New Break Height (NewBreakHeight).
 Snag break height, if the break occurred this timestep. -1 if the snag is unbroken.
 Created by the Snag Decay Class Dynamics behavior. - Snag Old Break Height (SnagOldBreakHeight).
-Snag break height, if the break occurred in a previous timestep. -1 if the snag is unbroken.
-Created by the Snag Decay Class Dynamics behavior. - Fall (Fall).
+Snag break height, if the break occurred in a previous timestep. -1 if the snag is unbroken.Created by the Snag Decay Class Dynamics behavior. - Fall (Fall).
 Whether a tree that has died this timestep has fallen (true), or remains standing as a snag (false).
 Created by the Snag Decay Class Dynamics behavior. - Pre-harvest growth (PreHarvGr).
 Growth prior to the last harvest.
-Created by the Lagged post harvest growth behaviors. - Crown Radius (Crown_Radius).
-A tree's crown radius in meters.
-Created by the Crown Radius Reporter behavior.
-Deprecated.
+Created by the Lagged post harvest growth behaviors. - Last stochastic.
+The previous year's stochastic growth factor.
+Created by the Michaelis Menton with negative growth height only behavior. - Years Infested.
+The number of years that a tree has been infested with insects.
+Created by the Insect Infestation behavior.